projectcontour/contour/site/content/docs/main/config/tls-termination.md

 - be a Secret of type `kubernetes.io/tls`.
 This means that it must contain keys named `tls.crt` and `tls.key` that contain the certificate and private key to use for TLS, in PEM format.

 The TLS secret may also:
-- add any additional certificates required for validation into the `tls.crt` PEM bundle.
-If this is the case, the serving certificate must be the first certificate in the bundle.
 - add any chain CA certificates required for validation into the `tls.crt` PEM bundle.
 If this is the case, the serving certificate must be the first certificate in the bundle and the intermediate CA certificates must be appended in issuing order.

 ```yaml